harshit-saraswat/100-days-of-code/r1-log.md

 ### R1D12
 Continued with javascript practicing.
 Completed the course challenges and moved forward with 10 days of JS to 5th day.
 Unknowingly hit a problem of 8th day regarding regular expressions, but was able to solve it after several tries.

+### R1D13
+Continued practicing JavaScript.
+Was able to complete challenges for Day 6 and 7 for 10 Days of JavaScript Challenge and unlocked 4 stars.
+Apart from that practiced Basic DOM on W3Schools.